aniket-bhadra/llm-systems-and-rag/notes.md

 ### Step 4: LLM Generation
 The LLM now has everything it needs to provide accurate, grounded answers without hallucination.

+RAG is called "Retrieval-Augmented Generation" because it perfectly describes the three-step process that makes it work.
+First, we Retrieve the most relevant chunks of information from the vector database based on the user's question.
+Then we Augment the original user query by combining it with the retrieved context and specific instructions, creating a much richer prompt than just the bare question.
+Finally, we send this augmented prompt to the LLM for Generation of the final answer.
+So the name literally maps to the workflow

 ## The RAG Payoff: Why This Changes Everything

 ### 1. **Real-Time Knowledge Updates**